 Samhain Greetings my friends,

 The time period, between Oct.
 31st and Nov.
 2nd is one of the most widely celebrated ancient traditions honoring our ongoing connection with ancestors and loved ones who have passed.
 Samhain meaning ‘summer’s end’ heralds the thinning of the veil between the seen and unseen worlds.
-Most of us have heard of or participated in the celebration of the Day of the Dead in Mexico or here in the US.
-Connecting with our ancestors and expressing love and gratitude has always been the theme of this time for thousands of years.
-Samhain was celebrated at our ancestors’ graves and other gathering sites, long before ‘trick or treating’ as goblins and ghouls became popular.
+An example of the old ways is the celebration of the Day of the Dead in Mexico or here in the US.
+Connecting with our ancestors and expressing love and gratitude has always been the theme of this time for thousands of years, long before ‘trick or treating’ as goblins and ghouls became popular.